 Selected real-time economic indicators: Labor and Small business

 Real-time insights into the devastating impact of the crisis on labor and small business conditions are essential for the Federal Reserve.
-Job postings are slowly recovering, but remain substantially below year-ago levels, especially in Minnesota and Wisconsin.
+Labor markets are recovering, but remain substantially depressed in many sectors throughout the Ninth District.